 I award grades not to punish poor performance, but rather to help you understand and master the material we are covering.
 My goal is for every student to earn an A in this course.
 I expect to see increased comprehension and mastery of the concepts and ideas that we discuss during the course.
 Expectations grow as the semester progresses and what was an acceptable or adequate response on an early assignment will most likely not be acceptable on a later assignment.
-I will expect to see increasing sophistication in your answers.
+I expect to see increasingsophistication in your answers.
 I do consider improvement over the course of the semester in assigning a final grade.
-However, my grading on each assignment is rigorous because I use assignments as a way for you to improve your mastery of the material in the course.
+However, my grading on each assignment is rigorous because I use assignments as away for you to improve your mastery of the material in the course.
 For this to occur, you need my honest assessment of your performance.
-I do not grade on a curve and I do not consider major or class standing in grading.
+I do not consider major or class standing in grading.